alan-sanchez/tb3_ros2_tutorials/examples/teleoperate_tb3_with_node.md

 ros2 launch turtlebot3_bringup robot.launch.py
 ```

-Open a new terminal on your local machine and run the following command to execute the move node
+Open a new terminal on your local machine and run the following command to execute the move node.
 ```bash
 # Terminal 2
 ros2 run tb3_ros2_tutorials move
 ```

 To stop the node from sending twist messages, type **`Ctrl`** + **`c`**.
-However, if that doesn't work, an alternative is to copy and paste the following in the terminal;
+However, if that doesn't work, an alternative is to copy and paste the following in the terminal:

 ```bash